metodologianavarrabiomed/mice-ext-val/README.md

 ## Example

-The package assumes that there is a multiple imputed dataset in `long` format with only the imputed datasets.
-The functions are divided in three groups, the model definition functions starting wit `mv_model`, the calculating model results starting with `calculate_` and the plots starting with `get_`.
+The package assumes that the user have generated a multiple imputed dataset.
+The imputed dataset must be stored in `long` format.
+We have considered that the multiple imputation is generated with the [`mice` package](https://cran.r-project.org/web/packages/mice/index.html).

 > [!TIP]
 >